rlondner/mongodb-3.6-hols/json-schemas/HOL-PART4.md

     mailing_address: "456 Oak Street"}) // works, having an address without graduation is fine, dependencies are not bidirectional
     ```

-Note: If we set `graduated: false`, from a schema validation standpoint
-`mailing_address` would still be required and would, therefore, be up the
-application to not set a `graduated` attribute unless that condition is
+Note: If we set `graduated: false`, `mailing_address` would still be required from a schema validation standpoint and it would, therefore, be up to the application to not set a `graduated` attribute unless that condition is indeed true.
-indeed true.

-1. To make the dependencies bidirectional we would define them explicitly:
+1. To make the dependencies bidirectional, we have to define them explicitly:

     ```javascript
     db.students.drop()